Faculty Senate Bylaws

 2. The record will be maintained as part of the official Faculty Senate records and may be made available to relevant stakeholders within the Faculty Senate, in accordance with confidentiality and privacy policies.

-Review of Process:
+12. Review of the Process:

 1. The Faculty Senate may conduct a post-evaluation of the decision-making process, considering feedback from senators and identifying areas for improvement in future proceedings.